daniela-matos/surfs_up/README.md

 ## Climate Analysis and Exploration

+The station USC00519281 has the highest number of observations.
+The minimum temperature at station USC00519281 is 54.0, the maximun is 85.0 and the average is 71.66378066378067.

 * Choose a start date and end date for your trip.
 Make sure that your vacation range is approximately 3-15 days total.